 For managers, providing feedback can be daunting— especially when that feedback isn’t entirely positive.
-Plenty of managers avoid giving critical feedback for reasons ranging from a fear that it’ll upset the employee, to being afraid to affect a seemingly positive workplace culture, to even not knowing how.
-But providing that kind of feedback is necessary for both the achievement of company goals, and for personal development.
+Plenty of managers avoid giving critical feedback or "constructive criticism" for reasons ranging from a fear that it’ll upset the employee, to being afraid to affect a seemingly positive workplace culture, to even not knowing how.
+But giving both constructive and positive feedback is necessary for both the achievement of company goals, and for employee development.

 1. Why constructive feedback is important

 3. How to give constructive feedback

 4. Scripts for constructive feedback conversations